sowcow/blog/content/posts/peeping-tom.md

   - that the director is not recognized (see part about the initial sequence)

 One key scene: breaking window and cops hiding say: "- It is just a camera. - Is it?".
-(I think aggressiveness of camera mentioned by Scorcese stems from this scene and the question asked by the director directly)
+(I think aggressiveness of camera mentioned by Scorsese stems from this scene and the question asked by the director directly)

 ## Ending Interpretation